Germany: Storm warning issued as country reels from floods | DW | 24.07.2021

 Storms likely to be 'localized'

-The weekend's storms predicted will include heavy showers, thunderstorms and hail, but are not likely to be as severe as last week.
-Weather experts also said storms are expected to be "strictly localized."
+The weekend's storms predicted will include heavy showers, thunderstorms and hail, but weather experts also said storms are expected to be "strictly localized."

 Rainfall of around 10 to 25 liters per square meter (510 to 1276 cubic inches per square yard) over a one to three-hour period is anticipated in North Rhine-Westphalia, which is Germany's most populous state.